How to get to the Bukchon Hanok Village | What to see and do

 Once again, this is a mainly residential area, thus there are no operating hours, you can visit whenever you want to.

-However, all the shops, cafes, and restaurants you find in the area operate according to normal schedules.
+However, all the shops, cafes, and restaurants you find in the area operate according to regular schedules.

 Bukchon Hanok Village Map